+No playoff is required.
+If there are teams tied for either first place (one team advancing) or second place (two teams advancing) or third place (three teams advancing), then tie-breaker(s) will take place.
 Teams that complete the round robin with identical win/loss records are considered to be tied.
-Teams tied for a playoff position shall only be eliminated from the playoffs by playing a tie-breaker game(s).
+Teams tied for a qualifying position shall only be eliminated by playing a tie-breaker game(s).